jeremydmoore/coding4ch/README.md

 # coding4ch: Coding for Cultural Heritage

+This repository serves as the code-base for utilities useful in cultural heritage imaging and mass digitization projects.
+It is **VERY** much a work in progress . . .

-This repository serves as the code-base for a presentation at the [2020 DT West Coast Round Table](https://dtculturalheritage.com/events/dt-west-coast-round-table-pepperdine/) at Pepperdine University in Malibu, CA on March 12, 2020.
+This repository was announced and releassed at the [2020 DT West Coast Round Table](https://dtculturalheritage.com/events/dt-west-coast-round-table-pepperdine/) at Pepperdine University in Malibu, CA on March 12, 2020.

 ## Getting Started